Violent crime cutting initiative kicks off

 “It has shown results in many other cities,” said U.S. Attorney Stephen McAllister, district of Kansas.

-McAllister joined Wichita Police Department Chief Gordon Ramsay for the announcement of the partnership.
-District Attorney Marc Bennett along with members of the Justice Department was also at the kickoff.
+McAllister joined Wichita Police Department Chief Gordon Ramsay, District Attorney Marc Bennett and other members of the Justice Department for the kickoff.

 Sheriff’s department leaders were also invited to travel to other cities to see what works in cutting violent crime.